AOP-PHP/AOP/doc/Contents/chapter2.md

     [screen]
     doing my very best stuff !

-## AopTriggeredJoinpoint complete reference ##
+## AopJoinPoint complete reference ##

-An instance of AopTriggeredJoinpoint will always be passed to your advices.
+An instance of AopJoinPoint will always be passed to your advices.
 This object contains several informations, such as the pointcut who triggered the joinpoint, the arguments, the returned value (if available), the raised exception (if available), and will enables you to run the expected method in case you are "around" it.